Rabbit calicivirus in Australia

 The current vaccine for rabbit calcivirus (Cylap RCD) is not fully protective against RHDV2.
 However, there is evidence of some cross protection between type 1 and type 2 viruses.
 Keeping domestic or pet rabbits’ vaccinations up to date is recommended to provide the maximum possible protection against this new strain.
 While an updated vaccine has been developed in Europe it is not currently available in Australia.

-Current vaccination recommendations
+Current vaccination recommendations for domestic rabbits

 The AVA recommends regular vaccination.
 For the RHDV1, 1A and RHDV1-K5 viruses 12 monthly vaccination is recommended.
 For the variant that emerged in parts of Australia in 2015 called RHDV2 there is no specific vaccination available in Australia.
 The AVA suggests the following protocols, this should be followed in consultation with your local veterinarian.